 Holes in the woodwork (can mean woodworms - be especially careful about the roof).

 Cellar, wiring, sewage, light points, sockets, etc. Do not forget to try them out!
-Use the switches, flush the toilet, open the windows.
+Use the switches, flush the toilet, and open the windows.

 We offer documents translated into English.